rozachatz/money-transfer-api/README.md

 - Defines exception classes to handle different error scenarios.

 ## Database
-### Accessing the H2 Console
-To access the H2 console for the MoneyTransfer API, follow these steps:
-1. Start the MoneyTransfer API application.
-2. Open a web browser.
-3. Enter the following URL: "http://localhost:8080/h2-console".
-4. In the login page of the H2 console, configure the following settings:
-   - JDBC URL: `jdbc:h2:mem:testdb`
-   - Username: `sa`
-   - Password: (leave it empty)
-5. Click the "Connect" button to log in to the H2 console.

 Once you are logged in to the H2 console, you can view and interact with the database used by the MoneyTransfer API.

 ### Data Model